miyurusankalpa/miyurublog/content/blog/zlt-ipv6-fixes/index.md

 ```

 It removes **all** global IPv6 addresses every time the script runs, which is why IPv6 disconnected from time to time.
-The better way is to remove addresses that differ from the new one being added.
+The better way is to check and remove addresses that differ from the new one being added.

-I replaced that block with a new function:
+I replaced that block with a new function so that we can fix the both issues in one go:

 ```bash
 # Function to update IPv6 address on bridge interface